 Article 5 - Board of Directors

-5.2 Any individual who is eighteen (18) years of age or older, who is not un-discharged bankrupt, who has the power under law to contract and is a member in good standing of the Corporation, may be nominated for election as a Director.
+5.2 Any individual who is eighteen (18) years of age or older, who is not un-discharged bankrupt, who has the power under law to contract, who is not a current employee of the Corporation, who is not a former employee of the Corporation whose employment services ceased within the last two (2) calendar years, and is a member in good standing of the Corporation, may be nominated for election as a Director.

 5.3 The election of Directors will take place annually at the Annual General Meeting as follows:

 5.3.1 # of Directors will be elected by the membership at the Annual General Meeting held in alternate years to those elected in accordance with section 5.3.2.

 5.3.2 # of Directors will be elected by the membership at the Annual General Meeting held in alternate years to those elected in accordance with section 5.3.1.

 5.4 Elections will be decided by written majority vote of the Members in accordance with the following:

 5.4.1 One Valid Nomination - Winner declared by acclamation.